-It may seem like common sense, but it’s important to remember that spills need to be cleaned up fast.
+It may seem like common sense, but it’s important to remember that a spill or mess needs to be cleaned up fast.
 With tile floors, regular maintenance is the biggest key to avoiding headaches down the line.
 Frequently cleaning your tile floors—first sweeping, then vacuuming, and occasionally mopping—means that you won’t have to worry about stains setting into your tile or—even worse—your grout.

 Speaking of grout, there’s nothing like the sight of dirty grout to take the sheen off the beauty of your tile floor.
 Grout that hasn’t been properly cleaned or maintained is a real eyesore, but it doesn’t have to be that way.
 The answer?
 Sealant.
 Sealing your grout allows it to be resistant to those pesky stains.

 Speaking of DIY grout cleaner, lots of folks these days are into using homemade cleaners.
 Not only can they often be safer, but the DIY aspect of mixing up your own cleaner can be fun and inexpensive.
-Another great option for a homemade cleaner for your tile floor needs is combining a cup of white wine vinegar with a gallon of water when you do your mopping.
+A winning solution for a homemade cleaner for your entire floor needs is combining a cup of white wine vinegar with a gallon of water when you do your mopping.
 This mixture helps clean, naturally get rid of odors, and won’t break the bank.
 (Again, for best results always refer to the manufacturer’s cleaning instructions.)

 If you own a home with marble or stone tile flooring, scratches can happen in some cases.
-Some types of tiles are more sensitive to cleaning agents than ceramic or porcelain tiles are, and many do not recommend DIY cleaners on these more sensitive surfaces.
+Some types of tiles, especially natural stone, are more sensitive to cleaning agents than ceramic or porcelain tiles are, and many do not recommend DIY cleaners on these more sensitive surfaces.
 A more balanced pH cleaner from a product specifically made for marble or stone tile flooring is your best bet here.

-Now that you have some tips and tricks for how to clean tile floors, why not think about sprucing up your kitchen or bathroom with some brand-new tile?
+Now that you have some tips and tricks for how to clean tile and find your perfect grout colour match, why not think about sprucing up your kitchen or bathroom with some brand-new tile?
 Your local Flooring Canada has countless tile options for every budget and area of your home.
-Your low-maintenance and easy-to-clean floors await.
+Your brand new, low-maintenance and easy-to-clean floor awaits!